w3c/wai-tutorials/source/page-structure/regions.html.erb.md

 <%= ref :start %>
 {:/nomarkdown}

 Most current web browsers support the above HTML5 elements and convey the information to assistive technology through the accessibility APIs.
-However, to maximize compatibility with web browsers and assistive technologies that support WAI-ARIA but do not yet support HTML5, it is currently advisable to use both the HTML5 elements and the corresponding WAI-ARIA roles; for example:
+However, to maximize compatibility with web browsers and assistive technologies that support WAI-ARIA but do not yet support HTML5, it is currently advisable to use both the HTML5 elements and the corresponding WAI-ARIA roles.

+{::nomarkdown}
+<%= code_start('', 'Examples') %>
+{:/nomarkdown}
 ~~~html
 <header role="banner">…</header>
 <main role="main">…</main>
 <nav role="navigation">…</main>
 <footer role="contentinfo">…</footer>
 ~~~
+{::nomarkdown}
+<%= code_end %>
+{:/nomarkdown}

 {::nomarkdown}
 <%= ref :middle %>